godotengine/godot-docs/classes/class_physicsserver2d.rst

 :ref:`PhysicsDirectSpaceState2D<class_PhysicsDirectSpaceState2D>` **space_get_direct_state** **(** :ref:`RID<class_RID>` space **)**

 Returns the state of a space, a :ref:`PhysicsDirectSpaceState2D<class_PhysicsDirectSpaceState2D>`.
-This object can be used to make collision/intersection queries.
+This object can be used for collision/intersection queries.

 .. rst-class:: classref-item-separator